 That’s not an engagement strategy.
 It’s a solicitation strategy, and unfortunately, it is the most common strategy, used by 71.4% of alumni organizations.
 It’s also a big reason why two of three alumni professionals report that a lack of alumni engagement as their most significant concern.

 Why must an engaging benefit be personally relevant to your alumni?

 Because we seek out personal relevance every day.
-We unconsciously require it whenever we shop; we want it from our news sources, in our music and entertainment.
+We unconsciously require it whenever we shop; we want it from our news sources, in our music and in entertainment.
 Personal relevance is something we demand… and we’re annoyed when we don't get it.
-From having to wade through SPAM, to finding nothing but fliers, circulars and junk mail in our mail box.
+From having to wade through SPAM to finding nothing but fliers, circulars, and junk mail in our mailbox.
 It’s all useless unless it’s personally relevant.

 5 Key Elements of a Personally Relevant Benefit